-The TG may hire individuals or consulting firms to assist in the preparation of the Monitoring Program and Annual Reports (the Judgment describes these individuals or consulting firms as the "Management Area Engineer").
-The representatives to the TG, as a group, function as the Management Area Engineer (Table 1-1) and attend meetings where data collection and preparation of the Annual Report are the primary focus.
-The TG Monitoring Parties have the sole discretion to select, retain, and replace the Management Area Engineer.
+The Monitoring Parties may hire individuals or consulting firms to assist in the preparation of the Monitoring Program and Annual Reports (the Judgment describes these individuals or consulting firms as the "Management Area Engineer").
+The Monitoring Parties' representatives to the TG, as a group, function as the Management Area Engineer (Table 1-1) and attend monthly meetings where data collection and preparation of the Annual Report are the primary focus.
+The Monitoring Parties have the sole discretion to select, retain, and replace the Management Area Engineer.